Definition Of The Gallbladder And Its Functions

-First of all, bile is composed of three components: cholesterol, bile salts, and bilirubin.
-The functioning of gallbladder is described above (definition of gallbladder and its functions), and if gallbladder is not functioning properly, the components of the bile become unstable, which causes formation of solid crystals, also known as gallbladder stones.
-Stones form when a speck of calcium become coated with either cholesterol or the pigment bilirubin.
-However, more than 80% of stones are composed of cholesterol.
+We already described the functioning of the gallbladder above (definition of the gallbladder and its functions), and if the gallbladder is not working properly, the components of bile become unstable.
+Unstable bile causes the formation of solid crystals, also known as gallstones — they form when a speck of calcium becomes coated with either cholesterol or the pigment bilirubin.
+However, more than 80% of gallbladder stones are composed of cholesterol.
 Gallstones are different in size, and they can also be single or multiple.

 One option for gallbladder disease treatment are drugs: they are prescribed for small stones or if a person cannot tolerate surgery.